"Compass and Square" by Crime in Stereo

 -Champion by Tokyo Police Club

--The Upsides by The Wonder Years
+-The Upsides by The Wonder Years-High Violet by The National

 -We Chase the Waves by Sundowner